agt/tritonai-admission-webhook/README.md

 ### Mutating webhook (`/mutate`)

-Called first by the API server.
+Called first by the API server (prior to Validator.)
 As a webhook, handles Pod resources only, but is used internal to the Validator when processing Deployment, ReplicaSet, StatefulSet, DaemonSet, Job, and CronJob objects.

-For each active constraint annotation on the pod's namespace:
+The webook:

-1. Looks up the corresponding `sc.dsmlp.ucsd.edu/default.<field>` annotation.
+1. Fetches `sc.dsmlp.ucsd.edu/default.*` annotations from the Pod's **namespace**.
 2. For **REQUIRED_SCALAR** fields (`runAsUser`, `runAsGroup`):
    injects a pod-level `securityContext` default for any container that does not already set the field.
 Fields that are already set are **not modified**.